 Sentencing For Prescription Drug DUI

 The typical prescription medications that a police officer will look for include Xanax, allergy medications, sleeping pills like Valium, cough syrups, and painkillers such as Vicodin.
 The sentences for a DUI with prescription drugs vary.
-If it is the first offense, there can be a jail sentence of 30 days, a suspension of the individual's driver's license for seven months to a year, 12 to 48 hours at the intoxicated driver resource center (IDRC), fines of $300 to $500, plus surcharges of at least $3,000.
+If it is the first offense, there can be a jail sentence of 30 days, a suspension of the individual's driver's license for 7 to 12 months, 12 to 48 hours at the intoxicated driver resource center (IDRC), fines of $300 to $500, plus surcharges of at least $3,000.

-If there is a second offense within ten years of the first offense, the driver is subject to a jail sentence between two days and three months, a suspension of the driver's license for two years, 12 to 48 hours at the IDRC, fines between $500 and $1,000 and surcharges of at least $3,000.
+If there is a second offense within ten years of the first offense, the driver is subject to a jail sentence between 2 days and 3 months, a suspension of the driver's license for 1 to 2 years, installment of an interlock device to be used for 2-4 years, 30 days of community service, 12 to 48 hours at the IDRC, fines between $500 and $1,000 and surcharges of at least $3,000.

-For a third offense within ten years of the first two, there can be a six month jail sentence, a license suspension for ten years, 12 to 48 hours at the IDRC, a $1,000 fine and surcharges of at least $4,500.
+For a third offense within ten years of the first two, there can be a 6 month jail sentence, a license suspension for 8 years, installment of an interlock device to be used for 2-4 years, 48 hours at the IDRC, a $1,000 fine and surcharges of at least $4,500.